metelkin/LEDStrip.jl/docs/src/index.md

 ### Notes

 I have tested on RaspberryPi 4 with the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) installed.
-It seems it should work it should be working with other Raspberry versions and OS.
+It seems it should work with other Raspberry versions and OS.

 SPI protocol should be turn on, see OS settings.